-Credit: Thinkstock The first time someone meets a heart specialist (cardiologist) is often under emergency circumstances, when chest pain, a heart attack, or other emergency symptoms warrant an immediate consultation, often in the emergency room.
-There are, however, a number of reasons why you might want to schedule a first visit with a cardiologist, long before an actual emergency occurs.
+The first time you meets a heart specialist (a cardiologist) is often under emergency circumstances, when chest pain, a heart attack, or other emergency symptoms warrant an immediate consultation, often in the emergency room.
+But there are a number of reasons you might want to schedule a first visit with a cardiologist, long before an actual emergency occurs.

-Family history can be a compelling reason to see a cardiologist early on in your teen or adult life, especially if a first degree relative died prematurely due to heart disease, or one or both parents have some type of heart disease.
-According to the American Heart Association, risk of heart disease and risk factors of heart disease are strongly linked to family history.
-It’s important to know if your parents, siblings, or grandparents had heart disease or died of heart disease.
+Family history can be a compelling reason to see a cardiologist early on in your teen or adult life, especially if a first degree relative died prematurely due to heart disease, or one or both of your parents have some type of heart disease.
+According to the American Heart Association, risk factors for heart disease are strongly linked to family history.
+It’s important to know if your parents, siblings, or grandparents had or died from heart disease.
 Heart disease can be inherited.

 High blood pressure (hypertension) in your teens or early adult years is another good reason to get a baseline consultation with a heart specialist.
 High blood pressure is a precursor to heart disease.
 Risk of developing high blood pressure can be inherited.
 Being older and being African American raises your risk.
 If you are sedentary, eat a high salt diet, are overweight, smoke or drink alcohol daily, you may also be at risk of high blood pressure.
 High blood pressure is a risk factor for heart disease.